4 Alternative Easy Gardening Methods You Should Try

 - Step 5.
 Water plants regularly, or, if bales are side by side, run a soaker hose along the tops.
 Use a supplemental fertilizer every couple of weeks.

 Easy Garden Tip: Give your bales a makeover by surrounding them with a low white picket fence, or plant the corners with trailing nasturtiums and the sides with compact flowers like marigolds and sweet alyssum.

-Step 3.
+- Step 3.
 Sow seeds or young plants in bags, and water well.
-Like most gardens, bag varieties benefit from mulch, so pile on any chemical-free grass clippings, straw or leaves you have on hand.
+Like most gardens, grow bags benefit from mulch, so pile on any chemical-free dried grass clippings, straw or fallen leaves you have on hand.

 What’s not to love?
-They’re an efficient use of space, as good as the soil you fill them with, and can be made out of most any building material—stone, brick, bamboo stakes, cinder block, even PVC pipe.
+Herb spirals are an efficient use of space, as good as the soil you fill them with, and can be made out of most any building material—stone, brick, bamboo stakes, cinder block, even PVC pipe.
 Plus they’re pretty!

 Easy Garden Tip: Herb spirals are a great way to make use of a small space.
-You just need a few feet.
-Then you build it up with stone, brick or other material and plant your favorite herbs.
+You just need a few feet in your landscape.
+Then you build it up with stone, brick or other materials and plant your favorite herbs.

 No yard?
 No problem.
 Simply collect a couple of dozen cinder blocks and fashion a unique patio garden that’s bursting with a bounty of good eats.
 These look cool placed against a wall, in a corner or as stand-alone sculptural pieces.

-Step 3.
-Fill lined blocks with potting mix and slip in plants with smaller root systems, like herbs, leafy greens and dwarf varieties of your favorite vegetables.
+- Step 3.
+Fill lined blocks with potting mix and slip in plants with smaller root systems, like succulents, herbs, leafy greens and dwarf varieties of your favorite vegetables.
 Water regularly.